HomeProcessFAQAboutContact

 NABCEP-Trained Solar Professional — Scituate, MA | solardavema.com

 I get asked about EnergySage constantly.
 As one of the earliest providers on the platform (working alongside SGE Solar), I've seen it evolve from the inside out.
-I know exactly how it benefits homeowners, where its limitations are, and why I continue to use it as a core part of my business today.
+I've competed on it for years.
+I know exactly how it benefits homeowners, its real limitations, and why I continue to use it as a core part of my business today.

-This guide breaks down the honest pros and cons of EnergySage, how to use it effectively, and why comparing quotes is the smartest thing you can do before signing a contract.
+This guide breaks down the honest EnergySage pros and cons, how to use it effectively, and why comparing quotes is the smartest thing you can do.
+If you already have a quote from them, you can use my tool to compare any solar quote you've received directly with me.

 EnergySage is an online marketplace backed by the U.S. Department of Energy.
 Its goal is to bring transparency to an industry that has historically been plagued by high-pressure door-to-door sales tactics and opaque pricing.